-The Feminist Autonomous Centre for research (FAC research) is a space for learning,
+The Feminist Autonomous Centre for research (FAC) is a space for learning,

 reflection,